How to manage cost running Microsoft Dynamics AX on Azure

 Alternatively, Microsoft Azure automation can be configured to automatically start and stop Virtual Machine instances.
-This can make sure that dependent services are available before other services start, such as the SQL server service needs to be up before the AOS services come online.
+This can make sure that dependant services are available before other services start, such as the SQL server service needs to be up before the AOS services come online.

 Once a solution is deployed, monitoring the used CPU and Memory used can highlight if Virtual Machine sizes can be changed to reduce cost.

-When customers choose to move their Microsoft Dynamics AX solution to the Microsoft Azure cloud they use their existing software assurance or Windows Server licencing such and SQL and Operating System OS’s.
+When customers choose to move their Microsoft Dynamics AX solution to the Microsoft Azure cloud they use their existing software assurance or Windows Server licencing such as SQL and Operating System OS’s.
 Based on the editions, a saving of up to 40% can be achieved on IAAS Virtual Machines.